 Which is better swing or spring check valve?

 The swing check valve and spring-loaded check valve are both used to prevent reverse flow.
-Many people ask which is better, swing check valve or spring-loaded check valve?
+Many people ask which is better, a swing check valve or a spring-loaded check valve?

-A responsible engineer will not simply answer which is better, but explain how to select the right type check valve for your application.
-Here are we just list some cases.
+A responsible engineer will not simply answer which is better, but explain how to select the right type of check valve for your application.
+Here we just list some cases.